dendronhq/dendron-docs/vault/pkg.dendron-plugin-views.tutorial.add-an-editor-view.md

 ## Adding a new Editor View

 - NOTE: in the following, we show the example of adding a `HELLO_VIEW` editor view
-- details: see [[View Startup|dendron://dendron.docs/pkg.dendron-plugin-views.arch.lifecycle#view-startup]] to see explanation on how these components interact
+- details: see [[render|dendron://dendron.docs/pkg.dendron-plugin-views.arch.lifecycle#render]] to see explanation on how these components interact

 ### Creating the view